joecupano/SIGpi/README.md

 ## Distro versus Compiled Software versions

-Going with the distro releases of software packages for classic and common use cases.
+Go with the distro releases of software packages for classic and common use cases.
-If you are a more experience signals investigator you may find your needs may require the lates versions of software which require compile and alot of patience for the time they take to compile.
+If you are a more experience signals investigator you may find your needs may require the latest versions of software which require compile and alot of patience for the time they take to compile.
 The software packages that can take an hour each to compile include:

-- Hammlib 4.3
+- Hamlib 4.3
 - Fldigi 4.1.20
 - WSJT-X 2.4.2
 - QSSTV 9.5.8